Temps and termites are on the rise. Schedule your free inspection today.

 People have been spending more time than ever at home lately, but that hasn’t hindered mosquito populations.
 Two non-indigenous, disease-carrying species of the invasive Aedes genus were reported in Southern California: Aedes albopictus and Aedes aegypti.
 The California Department of Public Health (CDPH) released a map of confirmed sightings, but these species have now expanded into other states on the West Coast.

 California has traditionally been home to mild-mannered mosquitoes.
 However, these two species are aggressive day-feeders.
 They both possess bold, black and white stripes, which is key to early detection.
+Unlike the common mosquitoes most people are used to, invasive Aedes species are aggressive daytime biters.

 mosquito

 Of the two species, the yellow fever mosquito is more dangerous and bothersome to humans.
 Not only are we their preferred host, but they inhabit areas where people congregate and bite them repeatedly.
 This easy access to blood meals, paired with back-to-back bites, makes the re-introduction of tropical mosquito-borne illness in the US a potential threat.
+Aedes aegypti are native to tropical and subtropical regions like South America, but have been known to inhabit temperate territories as well.

 Asian tiger mosquito aedes albopictus

 This species is striped and endemic to Asia, hence its nickname.
 Aedes albopictus are opportunistic day-biters that feed on a variety of hosts, not just humans.
-While the Asian tiger mosquito is less threatening, they’re still vectors of 30 different viruses, dengue being the most prevalent in humans.
+While the Asian tiger mosquito is less threatening, they’re still vectors of 30 different viruses, with dengue being the most prevalent in humans.

 Not every bite from an Aedes mosquito will lead to illness, but the risk is there, especially in areas where these viruses are active.
 That’s why it’s important to reduce exposure and control mosquito activity around your home.
 Our pest control experts can help with this.